tmcw/mistakes/README.md

 There are a few 'principles' of mistakes:

 Mistakes _does not do magic_.
 There is no complicated code compilation or parsing - it's just `eval`.
+See the [incremental eval module, which powers this part of mistakes](https://github.com/tmcw/incremental-eval).
 What works in Javascript works in mistakes.
 Therefore, there's very little code - less than 200 sloc if you don't count [CodeMirror](http://codemirror.net/), the editor component.